luxflux/old-luxflux.github.com/source/_posts/2013-02-20-vim-inline-git-diff.markdown

 of inline git annotations.
 I googled once more and found out, that these annotations are called ```signs``` in Vim.
 I also found the plugin of [sickill](https://github.com/sickill/vim-git-inline-diff).
-This plugin uses ruby to do the core work of parsing the diff and set the correct marks.
+This plugin uses ruby (I did not even know, that is possible..!) to do the core work of parsing the diff and set the correct marks.
 Unfortunately it did not work for me...
 But hey, this is ruby.
 Let's fix this!

 After some hours of learning how to read ```diff -u``` output and tuning the algorithm to mark the correct lines, I had a working version of ```vim-git-inline-diff```.